SgtLegoTown/CoreArena/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a problem, issue or a bug
-title: 'Minecraft Version: Your Issue Title'
+title: 'Minecraft Version: Issue Title'
-labels: Issue
+labels: issue
+assignees: ''

 ---

 <!---
 To report a problem or a bug with this plugin, please follow the three steps below: